Picture of Daniël Blanco in a lab

 • Lecture 8: Heteroaromatic Chemistry, Synthesis of Functionalised Aromatic Heterocycles

-The content of the lectures has been developed by academic experts in the field of synthetic organic chemistry, and the course consists of a combination of lectures, seminars and a written examination.
+The content of the lectures has been developed by academic experts in the field of synthetic organic chemistry, and the course consists of a combination of lectures, practising with exercises and a written exam.

 Prof. dr. Floris Rutjes